gem/oq-engine/doc/engine/What's-new.md

 `event_based_risk` calculator.
 It has become useless thanks to the recent performance improvements.
 Use `asset_loss_table=True` instead.

-9. In some cases (i.e. for split fault sources) there was a spurious comma in the rupture tags which caused issues when exporting to CSV.
+9. In some cases (for split fault sources) there was a spurious comma in the rupture tags which caused issues with a CSV importer in the Risk Modeler Toolkit.
 This has been fixed.

 9. The demos have been revisited and updated.
 Also their location has changed for the users installing OpenQuake from the packages.
 Now they are installed in `/usr/share/openquake/risklib/demos`.

-10. In some cases the rupture tag was containing spurios commas, thus breaking a CSV importer in the Risk Modeler Toolkit.
-This has been fixed.

 11. We fixed a bug reported by Blaž Barič with the AbrahamsonEtAl2014 GSIM by removing unneeded ``__slots__`` in hazardlib.